mourjo/flowcrux/README.md

 open standard notation called BPMN (Business Process Model and Notation).
 It includes many orchestration features like callbacks, retries, fork/join etc.

-But fundamentally, a diagram driven orchestration layer can help increase organizational cohesion.
+A diagram driven orchestration layer can help increase organizational cohesion.
 Ultimately we cannot improve what we do not understand.
 In a decentralized world anything that brings pieces together to form a cohesive mental model is powerful.

 # Running the system